marlens123/tir_melt_pond_segmentation/README.md

 - The final fine-tuned model weights will be stored in the `models/weights/` directory.

 ### 3) Run Cross-Validation
-To perform cross-validation on the model, execute:
+To perform 3-fold cross-validation for performance evaluation, execute:

 ```bash
 python -m scripts.crossvalidate_smp_torch --final_sweep